 As a responsible developer you want to make sure that the sound insulation between dwellings is of a good enough standard to stop future occupants disturbing each other.
 It is also covered by Building Regulations Approved Document E which requires testing to be carried out to demonstrate ‘reasonable resistance to sound from other parts of the same building and from adjoining buildings’.
 This is defined by a noise index specified in British Standard BS EN ISO 717.

 The person carrying out the building work should arrange for sound insulation testing to be carried out by a test body with appropriate third-party accreditation in accordance with Approved Document E states that.
-This includes members, such as ourselves, of the Association of Noise Consultants Registration Scheme.
+This includes members, of the Association of Noise Consultants Registration Scheme.

 In simple terms, the test involves making a noise in one room and measuring how much noise/sound can be measured in the room next door, or above and below.
 A measurement of impact sound transmission is also made by using a ‘tapping machine’ on the floor and measuring the level in the room below.